rtbrick/bngblaster/docsrc/sources/access/ipoe.rst

 IPoE
 ----

-In addition to its versatile testing capabilities, the BNG Blaster excels in emulating IP over Ethernet (IPoE) subscribers, providing support for both static and dynamic address assignments.
+The BNG Blaster excels in emulating IP over Ethernet (IPoE) subscribers, allowing network administrators, developers, and service providers to simulate subscriber connections that utilize Ethernet as the underlying link layer protocol.
 This functionality is particularly valuable for testing and validating the performance and behavior of network infrastructure components that handle IPoE-based connections.

-The BNG Blaster's IPoE emulation allows network administrators, developers, and service providers to simulate subscriber connections that utilize Ethernet as the underlying link layer protocol.
-This emulation extends to address assignment, offering the flexibility to configure both static and dynamic IP address assignment methods.

-For scenarios where IP addresses are statically assigned to subscribers, the BNG Blaster enables users to define and assign specific IP addresses to individual subscribers or groups of subscribers.
-This facilitates accurate testing of network configurations and policies that rely on static IP address allocation.

-In cases where dynamic IP address assignment is required, the BNG Blaster supports protocols like DHCP (Dynamic Host Configuration Protocol) to dynamically allocate IP addresses to subscribers.
-This dynamic address assignment capability allows for realistic testing of scenarios where IPoE subscribers obtain IP addresses dynamically, similar to real-world deployments.
+IPoE subscribers can be addressed either statically or dynamically.
+For static addressing, the BNG Blaster enables users to define and assign specific IP addresses to individual subscribers or groups of subscribers, facilitating accurate testing of network configurations and policies that rely on static IP address allocation.
+For dynamic addressing, the BNG Blaster supports DHCP (Dynamic Host Configuration Protocol) to dynamically allocate IP addresses to subscribers, allowing realistic testing of scenarios where IPoE subscribers obtain their addresses dynamically, similar to real-world deployments.

-Furthermore, the BNG Blaster provides support for different VLAN (Virtual Local Area Network) modes, including 1:1 and N:1 configurations.
+The BNG Blaster also provides support for different VLAN (Virtual Local Area Network) modes, including 1:1 and N:1 configurations.
 In the 1:1 VLAN mode, each IPoE subscriber is associated with a dedicated VLAN, ensuring isolation and individual control over their network traffic.
 On the other hand, the N:1 VLAN mode allows multiple IPoE subscribers to share a common VLAN.

-By supporting various IP address assignment methods and VLAN configurations, the BNG Blaster offers a comprehensive and realistic emulation environment for testing IPoE-based network infrastructures.
-Whether it's validating static IP address configurations, evaluating dynamic IP allocation mechanisms, or assessing VLAN-based deployments, the BNG Blaster's IPoE emulation capabilities enable thorough testing and optimization of network components and services.

 Static Addresses
 ~~~~~~~~~~~~~~~~